 This is where the heart of the dragon, or the Great Wall, is located.
 This section holds the biggest watchtower along the Great Wall.
 Because of its tactical location and military importance, this relic is also known as the “First Tower of the Great Wall”.

-Many remains of the Great Wall are located here since it is considered as a point of the battle.
+Many remains of the Great Wall are located here since it is considered a point of the battle.
 The walls here have inner and outer parts, the inner wall being used as a second line of defense.

 Guguan Great Wall